POptUS/IBCDFO/README.md

 Contributions are welcome in a variety of forms; please see [CONTRIBUTING](CONTRIBUTING.rst).

+## Submodule
+Note that IBCDFO depends on the [MINQ](https://github.com/POptUS/minq) repository as submodule.
+From the IBCDFO root directory, run

+``git submodule update --init --recursive``

+to make sure the submodule is up to date.

 ## License

 All code included in IBCDFO is open source, with the particular form of license contained in the top-level